AebDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile script move the file named betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete script Delete the file betty in /tmp/my_first_directory.
 9-firstdirdeletion script delete directory my_first_directory in /tmp.
+10-back scrpit changes the working directory to the previous one.